 - 1 stick unsalted butter (4 oz), melted, plus more for the skillet

 - 1. Preheat the oven to 425°F (218°C).
 Heat a 10-inch cast-iron skillet in the oven for 5 minutes.

-- 2. Meanwhile, stir together the cornmeal mix, sugar, and pumpkin pie spice, if using, in a large bowl.
-Make a well in the center of the mixture.
+- 2. Meanwhile, in a large bowl, stir together the cornmeal mix, sugar, and pumpkin pie spice, if using.
+Usinga spoon, make a well in the center of the mixture.
 In a separate bowl, whisk together the eggs, mashed sweet potatoes, sour cream, and butter.
 Add the sweet potato mixture to the cornmeal mixture, stirring just until moistened.
 Carefully butter the hot skillet and spoon the batter into it.